naomiTak/naomiTak/README.md

 ### Hi there 👋
-# I'm **Naomi**.
+I'm Naomi.
 I have worked as a software engineer in Japan.

+work experience
 ---
--custmaizing sales managiment system
+- custmaizing sales managiment system
 VB.Net

--Developing a HR system
+- Developing a HR system
 HTML, CSS, JavaScript

--maintaining a bank system
+- maintaining a bank systemsoftware engineersoftware engineer
 cobol